Assessment and Evaluation: Systems Thinking in Health Professions Education

 Overview

-This program is designed to equip health professions educators with the knowledge, skills, and frameworks necessary to lead meaningful educational change.
-Grounded in the principles of systems thinking, the curriculum encourages participants to reconceptualize assessment and evaluation as strategic tools for advancing institutional priorities and enhancing learner outcomes.
-Through a dynamic mix of interactive online learning formats—including case discussions, hands-on workshops, and faculty-guided consultations—participants explore best practices in assessment and apply them directly to their own educational contexts.
-The experience fosters a collaborative environment where educators can expand their expertise, refine active projects, and return to their institutions with practical, actionable strategies for implementing and sustaining change.
+This one-week immersive online program empowers health professions educators and leaders to drive meaningful educational change within complex organizations.
+Grounded in systems thinking, the curriculum equips participants with principles and frameworks to reconceptualize assessment and evaluation as strategic tools for advancing institutional priorities and improving learner outcomes.
+Through dynamic interactive formats — including case discussions, hands-on workshops, and personalized faculty consultations — attendees explore best practices in assessment, collaborate with peers, and apply new strategies to their own educational contexts.
+Scholars leave with expanded expertise, ready to implement and sustain transformative improvements within their institutions.

 Learning Objectives